DAI & Covid-19

 Tarjeta de Crédito Preferida; Efectivo Aceptado

 Visitors showing signs of illness at any time will be asked to return at a later date.
 We ask that anyone who is experiencing symptoms of COVID-19 (including fever, cough, chills, sore throat, fatigue, shortness of breath or loss of taste) please refrain from visiting until you are symptom-free.
-Physical distancing is required and will be enforced; parties may remain together; children must stay with adults at all times.
+Physical distancing is strongly encouraged; parties may remain together; children must stay with adults at all times.
 By visiting the DAI, you voluntarily assume all risks associated with exposure to COVID-19 or other communicable illnesses.